atoomnetmarc/3D-Sorting-Algorithm-Visualizer/docs/Architecture.md

 - Interfaces with sorting algorithm generators
 - Handles countdown timer and automatic algorithm switching
 - Coordinates updates to the visualizer and UI
+- Implements (or plans to implement) a **Finite State Machine (FSM)** to manage states like IDLE, SORTING, PAUSED, COUNTDOWN, CANCELING
+- Supports switching algorithms mid-sort using cancellation flags

 ### `app.js`